Same-Day Emergency Repairs, No Extra Fees Afterhours

 Seismic Straps

-Water heaters require two seismic straps — one within the top ? and one at the bottom ? of the unit.
-The bottom strap must be located at least 4” away from the controls.
-This is important in the event of an earthquake that may shift your…
+Water heaters require two seismic straps — one within the top and one at the bottom of the unit.
+The bottom strap must be located at least 4″ away from the controls.
+This is important in the event of an earthquake that may shift your heater or…

 Continue Reading